FBI has failed to track homegrown extremists, Justice Department watchdog says

 While Malik pledged allegiance to ISIS before embarking on the shooting spree, the FBI concluded that neither he nor Malik were directed by a foreign terrorism outfit.
 In fact, they had become radicalized before the rise of ISIS and were not on the FBI's radar, the agency reported.

 NBC News has reached out to the FBI and is awaiting a response.
-But back in 2018, FBI Director Christopher Wray told NBC News the agency had more than 3,000 investigations open nationwide and that about a third of them involved HVE’s.
+But back in 2018, FBI Director Christopher Wray told NBC News the agency had more than 3,000 investigations open nationwide and that about a third of them involved homegrown violent extremists.

 Horowitz found that in some cases, the FBI failed to follow up on suspects who were flagged as potential threats.